agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Bandits with stochastic observations
 The Bandit problem above is especially simple because pulling an arm *deterministically* results in a prize (which the agent directly observes).
 So there is a fixed, finite number of beliefs about the `armToPrize` mapping that the agent can have and it depends on the number of arms but not on the number of trials.

 The next codebox considers the stochastic version of Bandits.
 Each arm has a distribution on outcomes and the agent is uncertain about the distribution.
 The arms yield numerical rewards rather than prizes like chocolate -- so this is a standard Bandit problem from ML and Control Theory refp:kaelbling1996reinforcement.
-For this standard Bandit problem, the number of possible beliefs for the agent grows with the number of trials.
-[TODO_daniel be more precise here and ideally cite the relevant page of the papers].
+For this standard Bandit problem, the number of possible beliefs for the agent grows with the number of trials. <a id="complexity"></a> [TODO_daniel be more precise here and ideally cite the relevant page of the papers].

 We consider an especially simple Bandit problem, where the agent already knows the reward for `Arm0` and only considers two possible distributions on reward for `Arm1`.
 This is depicted in Figure 3.